-For now, the cost of maintaining compliance with these requirements could adversely impact us and our business, and complying with these requirements could divert managerial and financial resources.
+The cost of maintaining compliance with these requirements could adversely impact us and our business, and complying with these requirements could divert managerial and financial resources.
 Additionally, failure to comply could result in us being excluded from the opportunity to renew existing federal contracts or to bid on federal future contracts for a period of time lasting up to several years.
-Our qualifying contract on the FSS is scheduled to expire on January 15, 2024.
-We intend to request an extension of the FSS from the United States Department of Veterans Affair, but there is no assurance the FSS contract will be renewed, if at all on terms favorable to us.
-Any of these contingencies could have a material adverse effect on our business, financial condition, and results of operations.